seL4/microkit/docs/manual.md

 ## I/O Ports {#ioport}

 I/O ports are x86 mechanisms to access certain physical devices (e.g. PC serial ports or PCI) using the `in` and `out` CPU instructions.
 The system description specifies if a protection domain have access to certain port address ranges.
 These accesses will be executed by seL4 and the result returned to protection domains.

+# Domain Scheduling (experimental) {#domain}

+Microkit can be built with experimental support for a method of temporally isolating different groups of PDs called domain scheduling.
+On a Microkit system, only one domain is active at a time, and the kernel alternates between domains according to a round-robin schedule.
+A domain schedule consists of an ordered list of domains, each with an associated length of time to run.
+The kernel will then activate a domain for the specified length of time; after that time has passed, it will deactivate that domain and activate the next domain for its length of time, and so on, proceeding through the list until it wraps back to the first domain.
+PDs are assigned to domains, such that when a certain domain is active, only PDs belonging to that domain will be scheduled to run.

 # SDK {#sdk}